OptiwareAI/voiceai/README.md

 The application consists of two classes the `VoiceAssistantApplication.java` and the utility `Audio`.

-The [VoiceAssistantApplication.java](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/VoiceAssistantApplication.java) is the  main class initializes the chatbot with:
+Is the  main class initializes the chatbot with:

 1. **ChatClient**: Configures the chatbot using the system prompt and an in-memory chat memory advisor.
 2. **Command Line Runner**: Implements a loop to continuously record, process, and respond to user input.
-3. **Audio Recording and Playback**: Manages voice input and output using the [Audio](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/Audio.java) utility for recording audio input from the user and playing back audio responses.
+3. **Audio Recording and Playback**: Manages voice input and output using the utility for recording audio input from the user and playing back audio responses.
 It is a single class implementation, leveraging the pain `Java Sound API` for capturing and playback audio.